Tomash667/carpg/external/SLikeNet/readme.txt

 number 0.x.y to reflect the current (early) development stage of SLikeNet.
-However, since SLikeNet is heavily based on the very well tested RakNet library, we consider already these early versions way more stable than what you would normally excpect from a library with such a version number.
+However, since SLikeNet is heavily based on the very well tested RakNet library, we consider already these early versions way more stable than what you would normally expect from a library with such a version number.
-Furthermore, since our aim for SLikeNet 1.0.0 is to keep ABI/API/Protocol compaitibilty with RakNet 4.081/4.082, we consider the API/ABI/Protocol of the 0.x.y releases already stable and do planto change them only in order to fix (undesired/unintended) API/ABI/Protocol incompatibility with RakNet which might have slipped in during development.
+Furthermore, since our aim for SLikeNet 1.0.0 is to keep ABI/API/Protocol compatibility with RakNet 4.081/4.082, we consider the API/ABI/Protocol of the 0.x.y releases already stable and do plan to change them only in order to fix (undesired/unintended) API/ABI/Protocol incompatibility with RakNet which might have slipped in during development.
 Hence, in contrast to what the Semantic Versioning 2.0.0 permits, we are considering the 0.1.0 API being stable, already.

 1.2.2 Alpha releases
-Starting wirh 1.0.0, for each new release we will go through a >= 2-weeks alpha release period.
+Starting with 1.0.0, for each new release we will go through a >= 2-weeks alpha release period.
 During this period we will only implement bugfixes which are considered safe or are fixes for regressions.
 Anything else will be postponed and scheduled for a following version.
 If significant changes need to be made